Teri Baaton Mein Aisa Uljha Jiya: Production

 In August 2022, Shahid Kapoor and Kriti Sanon were signed to star in Dinesh Vijan's next robot rom-com.
 Production began in October 2022 and ended in April 2023.
-In November 2022 the song "Akhiyaan Gulab" was filmed at beach.
+In November 2022 the song "Akhiyaan Gulab" was filmed at the Nikki Beach Resort, Dubai.
 In January 2023 Dharmendra started filming.
 In April 2023 Janhvi Kapoor appeared for her cameo.
 The film's title Teri Baaton Mein Aisa Uljha Jiya was revealed in January 2024.

 Soundtrack

 The music of Teri Baaton Mein Aisa Uljha Jiya is composed by Tanishk Bagchi, Sachin–Jigar, Raghav, Mitraz, Talwiinder, MC Square and NDS.
 The first single titled "Laal Peeli Akhiyaan", an adaptation of a Rajasthani song of the same name, was released on 12 January 2024.
 The second single, a remake of "Gulaab" by Mitraz, "Akhiyaan Gulaab" was released on 24 January 2024.

 The song "Teri Baaton Mein Aisa Uljha Jiya (Title Track)" was a remake of the song "Teri Baaton (Your Words)" from the 2004 album Storyteller by the Canadian singer Raghav.

 The fourth single titled "Tum Se" was released on 2 February 2024.
 The fifth single, a remake of "Gallan 4" by Talwiinder called "Gallan" released on 13 February 2024.